Cat Woodward is a socialist feminist lyric poet and academic. She is a Lecturer in Creative Writing at The University of Cumbria.

 Her first collection, Sphinx, was published in 2017 by Salò Press.
 Her Second collection Blood.
 Flower.
-Joy! is due from Knives, Forks and Spoons Press in 2019.
+Joy! by Knives, Forks and Spoons Press in 2019.
 In 2018 she won the Ivan Juritz Prize for a collection of short lyrics.

-Cat Woodward was born in 1990, she is originally from Preston, UK and moves between there and Nelson, New Zealand.
+Cat Woodward was born in 1990, she is originally from Preston, UK, she lives in Lancaster.

 Education and Research

 Cat Woodward is currently applying for post doctoral research positions.

 Cat obtained her doctorate in lyric poetics from the University of East Anglia in 2018 (pass without corrections).
 Her research was funded by the AHRC via the CHASE consortium, who awarded Cat a studentship in 2014.

 Cat's PhD thesis explores lyric materiality and the processes whereby we become subjects of lyric poems.
 She pursues these by way of voice which reveals the uncanny yet integral aspects of poetry and in particular lyric poetry.
 The robot is central to her thesis; it functions as the tropic key to our lyric materialisation and as a vocal figure which makes a new and uncanny listening to poems possible.
 Her central premise is that lyric voice can be heard in the way we hear robot voices, as uncanny and indeterminate in the ways specific to the robot as a cultural icon.
 Such a listening revolves around an interplay of sounding and silence, presence and absence.
 This does not annihilate the traces of the human in poetry, instead it returns the human to us, unfamiliar but perhaps more human than before.

 In 2016 Cat presented her research to the MSA 18 conference in Pasadena, CA. In 2017 she presented as part of her CHASE funded placement with the University of Otago, where she also taught a seminar series Poetry: Theory to Practice.